 Oh [expletive]!
 That [expletive]-ing [derogatory term for woman] stole my [slang for jewelry rhyming with “fling”]!
 Where’s my [high-caliber handgun]?

 And who’s to say that someone with an agenda wouldn’t try to exploit the system to propagate new stereotypes?
 Before you know it, you could be brainwashed into believing that Native Americans always leave the toilet seat up.

-Granted, Samuel L. Jackson hasn't shown any signs of Chappelle Syndrome so far, but now that the film's box office take has failed to live up to the hype, disillusionment and introspection may be around the corner.
-"I've had it with these mother(bleep)ing snakes on this mother(bleep)ing plane!" might become his albatross, his own version of Chappelle's "I'm Rick James, bitch!"
+Granted, Samuel L. Jackson hasn’t shown any signs of Chappelle Syndrome, but given the film’s box office take failed to live up to the hype, you never know if similar disappointment may lead to disillusionment and introspection.
+“I’ve had it with these mother(bleep)ing snakes on this mother(bleep)ing plane!” might become his albatross, his own version of Chappelle’s “I’m Rick James, bitch!”
 And that would be a mother(bleep)ing shame.